Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Duke Stats and Trends

+- In Duke's six games this season, it has four wins against the spread.

-- This year, the Blue Devils are winless against the spread when entering a game as an underdog of 11 points or more.
+- The Blue Devils have yet to cover the spread this year when underdogs by 11 points or more.

-- Duke's games this season have hit the over on three of six set point totals (50%).
+- Duke's games this year have gone over the total in three out of six opportunities (50%).

-- Duke is 3-0 against the spread and 3-0 overall in games when it records more than 28.5 points.
+- Duke is 3-0 against the spread and 3-0 overall in games when it puts up more than 28.5 points.

-- When Duke churns out more than 427.8 yards, the team is 4-1 against the spread and 3-2 overall.
+- Duke is 4-1 against the spread and 3-2 overall when the team piles up over 427.8 yards.

-- The Blue Devils have turned the ball over six more times (10 total) than the Cavaliers have forced a turnover (4) this season.
+- This year the Blue Devils have turned the ball over 10 times, six more than the Cavaliers' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.